 Certain issues may surface in the months following migration.

-- Be sure to monitor the old domain to ensure that it is renewed.
+• Be sure to monitor the old domain to ensure that it is renewed.
 Do the same thing for other domains you redirect to the website.
-If the domains are expired or expire, the signals transmitted by redirects to older sites could be lost.
+If the domains are expired or expired, the signals transmitted by redirects to older sites could be lost.

-- Be sure to keep your security certificates current or change to a multi-domain certificate like we discussed earlier.
+• Be sure to keep your security certificates current or change to a multi-domain certificate as we discussed earlier.

 Conclusion